MikeSchulze/gdUnit4/_advanced_testing/cmd.md

 Now you can run your tests by `runtest [cmd]`

-## Preconditions to run on MacOS
+## Preconditions to run on MacOS and Linux
-- setup test environment as follow
+- Setup test environment as follow

-  Add the environment variable `GODOT_BIN` by open a termial and enter the command.
+  Add the environment variable `GODOT_BIN` by opening a termial and entering the command below.
   Replace the path `/Applications/Godot.app/Contents/MacOS/Godot` with your own location where you have Godot installed.
 ```
  export GODOT_BIN=/Applications/Godot.app/Contents/MacOS/Godot